FrameworkComputer/freebsd-on-framework/README.md

     - Works with Intel GPU driver, does not work with SCFB
 - [ ] Intel P-State
   - Work-in-progress by Framework

+## Known issues

+- WiFi Driver (iwlwifi) sometimes crashes on shutdown or resume from S3)
+  - Workaround: We could unload before suspend or shutdown and reload on resume